 The Original Kye - Classic Kye

 This is the original Kye (at Version 2.0) for 16-bit Windows and released in 1992 as shareware.
 It will also run on Windows 95/98/ME and XP, provided all file and directory names in its path adhere to the DOS 8.3 naming scheme.
-On this website I also refer to it as "Classic Kye".
-Further information, the download, and the "registration levels" (for which there is a charity request) may be found on this page
+On this website I refer to it as "Classic Kye".
+Further information and the download may be found on this page

 Showing the "Small" and "Tiny" view options using modified sprite graphics.
 There are also "Standard" and "Large" views